Waziristan: North Waziristan

-South Waziristan
+Dissolution of South Waziristan

-The South Waziristan has its district headquarters at Wanna.
+The South Waziristan was a district with its district headquarters at Wanna.
 South Waziristan, comprising about 6500 km2, previously was the most volatile agency of Pakistan.
-Up until 2021 its was not under the direct administration of the government of Pakistan, South Waziristan was previously and indirectly governed by a political agent, who has been either an outsider or a Waziri—a system inherited from the British Raj.
-Since, January 2021, South Waziristan has been incorporated as a district of the adjacent KPK province.
-In south Waziristan Agency, there are three tribes, Wazir, Maseed and Burki.
-Burki and Urmarh is the same tribe.
+Up until 2021 it was not under the direct administration of the government of Pakistan, South Waziristan was previously and indirectly governed by a political agent, who has been either an outsider or a Waziri—a system inherited from the British Raj.
+From January 2021 to April 2022, South Waziristan served as a district of the adjacent KPK province.
+In south Waziristan Agency, there are three tribes, Ahmadzai Wazir, Mahsud Wazir and Burki.
+Burki and Urmarh are the same tribe.
+In 2022, Government of Khyber-Pakhtunkhwa led by PTI decided to divide South Waziristan District into two districts, Lower South Waziristan District, and Upper South Waziristan District.

+Pakistan's new Waziristan strategy

+On 4 June 2007, the National Security Council of Pakistan met to decide the fate of Waziristan and take up a number of political and administrative decisions to control "Talibanization" of the area.
+The meeting was chaired by president Pervez Musharraf and it was attended by the Chief Ministers and Governors of all four provinces.
+They discussed the deteriorating law and order situation and the threat posed to state security.

+The government decided to take a number of actions to stop the "Talibanization" and crush the armed militancy in the Tribal regions and Khyber Pakhtunkhwa.

+The NSC of Pakistan has decided the following actions will be taken to achieve the goals: